marianoguerra/flaviodb/README.rst

     # create project from riak_core template with app id set to flavio
     ./rebar create template=riak_core appid=flavio

-update riak_core version to 2.0.0
+Update riak_core version to 2.0.0
 ---------------------------------

 we change the version on deps, riak_core and lager here: